samjones00/docs/docs/_documentation/API-Design.md

 MyRequest response = client.Get(new MyRequest());
 ```

-All Services are accessible by their [pre-defined routes](/routing#pre-defined-routes), with a little extra code we can turn it into functional data-driven Service
+All Services are accessible by their [pre-defined routes](/routing#pre-defined-routes), we can turn it into a functional data-driven Service by annotating it with a [user-defined route](/routing) and changing the implementation to return all App Contacts:
-by returning a naked collection:

 ```csharp
 public class Contact